 What evaluation is needed for a dog with TCC?

 Once a diagnosis of TCC is made, it is important to determine the extent of the tumor, i.e. to perform "tumor staging".
 Tumor staging is performed to determine the best way to treat the cancer, to provide some information regarding prognosis, and to establish a baseline set of tumor measurements in order to determine if subsequent treatment is being successful.
-Tumor staging for TCC includes radiographs ("x-rays") of the thorax to look for lung metastasis, radiographs and ultrasound (or CT scan) of the abdomen to look for metastasis in the abdomen and to assess any changes in the kidneys that result from obstructed urine flow, and imaging of the bladder to determine the exact location and size of the tumor within the bladder (see image above).
+Tumor staging for TCC includes radiographs ("x-rays") of the thorax to look for lung metastasis, radiographs and ultrasound (or CT scan) of the abdomen to look for metastasis in the abdomen and to assess any changes in the kidneys that result from obstructed urine flow, and imaging of the bladder to determine the exact location and size of the tumor within the bladder (see Figure 1).
 This information is needed to best plan how to treat the cancer.
 Also, these tests are repeated during treatment to know if the treatment is being effective.
 When ultrasound is used to measure the tumor size and to determine how well the treatment is working over time, it is critical to use a standardized ultrasound protocol.
 At Purdue this typically includes the same ultrasound operator and machine, the same dog position, the same level of bladder fullness, and acquisition of images from the same angles.

 How is TCC treated?

 If surgery is not possible, what other treatment options are available?
 Radiation therapy has been used to successfully control TCC growth in the bladder in dogs.
-Unfortunately, radiation given in traditional doses when applied to the bladder can lead to harmful complications including a scarred, shrunken bladder, and irritation to surrounding organs.
+Unfortunately, in early radiation studies, the side effects were serious and included a scarred, shrunken bladder, and irritation to surrounding organs.
 One of the challenges in applying radiation to the bladder is that the bladder can move or flop within the abdomen and take on a different shape depending on how much urine is in the bladder and if structures next to the bladder such as the bowel are pushing in on the bladder.
-To use radiation therapy successfully in canine TCC, different treatment schemes need to be developed.
-Studies are underway, and results may help determine if radiation will have a role in treating TCC in dogs.
+With better imaging, radiation therapy of the bladder has become much safer than in years past.
+The optimal treatment protocols (doses, frequency) and the level of benefit offered by radiation therapy require further study.

-Another chemotherapy protocol that has commonly been used in dogs with TCC is to combine piroxicam with an intravenous chemotherapy drug called mitoxantrone.
+Another chemotherapy protocol that has commonly been used in dogs with TCC involves a combination of piroxicam and an intravenous chemotherapy drug called mitoxantrone.
 In a study performed by the Veterinary Cooperative Oncology Group, this combination treatment resulted in a remission rate of approximately 35%.
 In addition to dogs that had remission, 46% of the dogs also had "stable disease" where the cancer did not grow for a period of time.
 "Average" survival times with mitoxantrone/piroxicam have been in the 250-300 day range.
-Some dogs live much longer than this, while others do not live this long.
+As with other drugs, some dogs live much longer than this, while others do not live this long.
 At Purdue, mitoxantrone is one of the drugs given as "second line" treatment if vinblastine does not work, or stops working over time.
 Another drug used in this "second line" or "third line" treatment is an intravenous chemotherapy called carboplatin.

-Results of another treatment study are expected to be published in the next 6 months that define another treatment option for dogs with TCC, that is "metronomic" chemotherapy.
+One more treatment that will be discussed is another option for oral treatment.
+That is "metronomic" chemotherapy.
 The term metronomic chemotherapy is used to describe the frequent (typically daily), low dose, oral administration of chemotherapy.
 In order to be given daily, the drug doses are quite low.
-In fact at the doses used, the chemotherapy is probably not having direct cytotoxic activity, i.e. not directly killing the cancer cells.
-This type of chemotherapy schedule was developed with the goal to block the formation of new blood vessels in the cancer, that is to have an "anti-angiogenic" effect.
+In fact at the doses used, the chemotherapy is not having direct cytotoxic activity, i.e. not directly killing the cancer cells.
+This type of chemotherapy schedule was developed with the goal to block the formation of new blood vessels in the cancer, i.e. to have an "anti-angiogenic" effect.
 If the cancer cannot gain access to new blood vessels, it cannot grow.
 Recently, other mechanisms of cancer control have also been proposed for this metronomic treatment approach including beneficial effects on the immune system to help the immune system fight the cancer.
 The expected outcome of metronomic chemotherapy is that the cancer will stop growing for a period of time (ideally for many months or more).
 The cancer is not expected to shrink, but to stabilize in growth.
 Briefly, in a study at Purdue University, a series of 31 dogs with TCC were treated with low dose oral chlorambucil (also called leukeran).
 In the study, 1 dog had remission, and 20 dogs had stable disease, for a cancer control rate of 70%.
 This was encouraging since the cancer in all but 2 of the dogs had already developed resistance to other therapies.
-The median (“average”) length of life from the start of chlorambucil to death was 7 months, and this extended life was after other therapies had stopped working.
+The median survival was 221 days (range 7-747 days).
 The therapy was well tolerated with toxicity being very uncommon.
 In the last couple of years, it has been recognized that after long term treatment (many moths to a year or more) with metronomic chlorambucil, that chronic suppression of the bone marrow can occur resulting in prolonged low platelet or white blood cell counts.
 The veterinarian can discuss with the pet owner whether "cancer control", rather than cancer shrink is an appropriate goal for an individual dog.

 Regardless of the treatment pursued, the typical plan followed in most dogs with TCC at Purdue University is to measure the extent of the tumor before treatment, and then to remeasure the tumor after 4-8 weeks of treatment (depending on the drug used).
 Various tests are also used to detect any side effects.
 If the tumor is shrinking or remaining stable in size after 4-8 weeks, and the dog is feeling well on that therapy, then the same treatment is continued.
 If the cancer is not responding, i.e. if it is growing, or if the dog does not feel well on that particular treatment, then a different treatment is initiated.
 After each 4-8 weeks of treatment the tumor is remeasured to confirm the treatment is still being beneficial.

 Pet owners that know humans with bladder cancer often ask why intravesical therapy is not done more often in dogs with TCC.
 Intravesical therapy, which refers to placing anticancer drugs directly into the bladder though a urinary catheter, is a mainstay in the treatment of humans with superficial TCC.
 The drug is expected to stay in the bladder where high concentrations can come in direct contact with the cancer.
 Initially, it was not known if intravesical therapy would be of benefit in dogs because TCC in dogs would be deeper in the bladder wall, and tumor masses would often be larger than those treated in humans.
 This would limit the access of the drug to the tumor, i.e. the drug might not penetrate deep into the tumor.
 A clinical trial of intravesical therapy (specifically intravesical mitomycin C) in 12 dogs with TCC at Purdue University revealed two important findings.
 The first finding was that the antitumor effects were encouraging, consisting of partial remission in 5 dogs and stable disease in 7 dogs.
 Unfortunately, the second important finding was that in 2 dogs, the drug appeared to pass from the bladder into the blood stream and then throughout the body.
 These dogs had toxicity similar to what would occur with high dose intravenous chemotherapy.
 Although both dogs recovered, if a larger amount of drug were to be absorbed into the blood stream, it could cause more serious and life threatening side effects.
 For this reason, intravesical mitomycin C therapy is not typically given to dogs if there are other treatment options available.
 Other intravesicle treatments, however, may emerge.